 - To see how much of an annuity you might be able to purchase with your lump sum, check out an annuity calculator, such as www.ImmediateAnnuities.com.

-GM and Ford are not offering lump sums to active workers.
-However, workers should know that the value of their lump sums will depend on what the interest rates are when they retire.
+Workers should know that the value of their lump sums will depend on what the interest rates are when they retire.
 Be aware that if you have earned the right to receive special early retirement benefits or subsidized survivor benefits, you could lose those if you take a lump sum.

 Other Important points: